gulshansingh3016/CodeAndBlogFunctionalAssignment/README.md

 Functional programming is the process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects.
 Functional programming is declarative (telling the computer what you want to do) rather than imperative (telling the computer exactly how to do that), and application state flows through pure functions.
 Contrast it with object-oriented programming, where application state is usually shared and co-located with methods in objects.

 ## Why Functional Programming?
-1.It’s generally more concise
+1.It’s generally more concise.

-2.It’s generally more predictable
+2.It’s generally more predictable.

-3.It’s easier to test than object-oriented code
+3.It’s easier to test than object-oriented code.

 ![Alt Text](https://www.freecodecamp.org/news/content/images/2019/11/1_u9reFf6xlLAZAEhFZznn0w.png)